 DAY 5 & 6: KWARA CAMP, PRIVATE OKAVANGO CONCESION BORDERING MOREMI GAME RESERVE

-Following the morning activity (time permitting), guests will be transferred to Kasane airport for their onward air transfer to Kwara, followed by a road transfer / game drive en route to Kwara Camp.
+Following the morning activity (time permitting), you will be transferred to Kasane airport for your onward air transfer to Kwara, followed by a road transfer / game drive en route to Kwara Camp.

 Kwara Camp is situated on a private concession on the edge of the permanent waters of the world renowned Okavango Delta in Botswana, which shares a common boundary with Moremi Game Reserve.
 The area offers a combination of permanent water, seasonal floodplains and pans, open grasslands as well as extensive dry bush and scrub which creates a great game viewing destination throughout the year.